dwyl/technical-glossary/README.md

 ```
 Hex: #4bc0a9 is RGB: 75, 192, 169.

+### Hoisting

-**Hoisting** - Hoisting is JavaScript's default behaviour of moving `var`
+**Hoisting** is JavaScript's default behaviour
+of moving `var` declarations
-declarations to the top of the current **scope**  when your code is run.
-What
+to the top of the current **scope**
+when your code is run.
-this means is that whatever line your write a `var` declaration on e.g. `var x;`,
+What this means is that whatever line you write a `var` declaration on
+e.g. `var x;`,
-when your code is run it will automatically be lifted and read as if it were
+when your code is run
+it will automatically be lifted
-written on the top lines of your current **scope** (to the top of the current
+and read as if it were written on the top lines of your current **scope**
+(to the top of the current
 script or the current function).

 This means that you can use `var`'s higher up in the code before the line you've